 Daffodils emerge from bulbs in the early spring; often the first to poke through the warming soil.
 Depending on the size of the species, the leaves range from strap-shaped in the larger varieties and almost grassy-like in the miniature varieties.
 Their spread can be up to 20cm (8”), which makes them ideal for borders, beds and even pots.
 The flowers can be trumpet-shaped or cup-shaped, and range from a solitary flower to several per stem (depending on the species).
 Daffodils also make excellent cut flowers and are a beautiful addition to a spring bouquet.

 Daffodils prefer sun or partial shade, and well-drained soil.
 Their blooms will last longer if they are in partial shade.
 Deadheading the flowers and removing the faded foliage mid-summer will give the bulbs time to rejuvenate before the cold sets in.
 They need this time so they can remain healthy with all the luscious plant nutrients throughout the winter and bloom again in the spring.
 A well-established cluster will bloom and reproduce for years.
 Depending on the space they are allocated, they may need to be separated every 3-5 years.
 This separation should take place no sooner than 6 weeks after flowering.
-Watch for pests such as slugs, snails and narcissus bulb fly.
+Watch for pests such as slugs, snails and narcissus bulb flies.
 They are also prone to bulb rot if the soil is not well-drained.

-Tulips are the most popular of spring bulbs and come in a variety of colors.
+Tulips are the most popular spring bulbs and come in a variety of colors.
 They are often the first to poke their leaves through the snow in colder climates, right alongside the crocus.

 Tulips grow in every color except a true blue.
 The most common are yellow, red and pink.
 There are many shades of each of these, which makes them a wonderful addition to your garden for the utmost variety in spring color.

 They are closely related to lilies but are grown from a true bulb.
-The loose, papery shells (similar to an onion skin) help them retain moisture.
+The loose, papery shells (similar to onion skin) help them retain moisture.
 Their leaves are lance-shaped to linear, and amount to an average of four per bulb.
 They have an average spread of about 20cm (8”), which is similar to the daffodil.
-There are up to 100 species of tulips, which includes many hybrids and cultivars.
+There are up to 100 species of tulips, which include many hybrids and cultivars.

-Tulips like to be sheltered from the wind in all landscape designs and do best in well-drained soil.
+Tulips like to be sheltered from the wind in all landscape designs and do their best in well-drained soil.
 They are not opposed to being baked by the summer sun; in fact, they prefer it.
 In wetter areas, lift after the leaves have died down and store in a dry place.
 They may be replanted in the fall so you may enjoy another show of color in the spring.
 To increase your overall tulip area, or to share bulbs with friends, divide your bulbs in the fall.
 They may then be replanted in the new area(s) or garden.

 Another “early riser” so to speak, is the crocus.
 Their leaves and buds emerge as soon as the soil begins to warm.
 They may be found in native pastures and at the edge of woodlands.
 Hybridization has created more varieties, which include bloomers of spring, summer, and fall.